 - International stocks

-Supposedly, this is considered to be quite the diversified portfolio.
-The only thing that generally changes from one target fund to the next is the ratio of the funds I mentioned above.
+Supposedly, this is a diversified portfolio.
+The only change from one target fund to the next is the ratio of the funds I mentioned above.

 The image below shows where you can find the annual cost of your fund.
 This is a snapshot from Vanguard’s website.